 Dane – I think that’s mainly just because everyone that goes on there can sing.

 Taylor – There are no jokes or gimmicks or anything like that.
-You look at The X Factor, and you look at the final 12 out of how many people auditioned for it, there are so many people below average or just there to take the mick.
+You look at The X Factor, and you look at the final twelve out of how many people auditioned for it, and there are so many people below average or just there to take the mick.
 Whereas The Voice is about who is the best singer and you don’t get anyone coming on there who’s absolutely terrible like you do on The X Factor, so we just felt it was more credible to be a part of that show as opposed to Britain’s Got Talent or The X Factor.